States With the Highest Hail Risk

 667

-Texas maintained its position as the state with the highest total losses, but hail events more than doubled.
-The Dallas-Fort Worth and San Antonio metro areas saw the sharpest increases, and the region has become one of the more challenging markets for coverage in Texas.
+Texas kept its position as the state with the highest total losses, while hail events more than doubled.
+The Dallas-Fort Worth and San Antonio metro areas saw the sharpest increases.
+Homeowners coverage in these regions has become harder to get.

 South Dakota's Surge